 - Competitors – Obviously, you don’t want your competitors to know about your sale, as they may respond in the market in ways that are detrimental to your revenue, and all of your other stakeholder groups above.

 - Failure to Sell – For a variety of reasons, sometimes a business for sale does not consummate a closing transaction.
 If your stakeholders knew about the sale intent, relations can become awkward if the sale is not completed.
 During the sale process, Business Intermediaries advise their Sellers to continue to operate the business as a Going Concern.
 If a sale does not occur, the owner is still moving the business forward to ensure their livelihood and those of the other stakeholders.

 - For Sale by Owner – If you are considering selling your business on your own, how will you market your business, manage buyers, and conduct the transaction while preventing inadvertent disclosures to any of the stakeholders above?

-For the reasons above, confidentiality is part of our DNA, and here’s how we maintain it throughout the process.
+For the reasons above, confidentiality is part of my DNA, and here’s how I maintain it throughout the process.

 - Initial Contact